 The state supervisory authority shall review the notification and issue a decision based on it.
 The decision shall give the necessary orders for the treatment of the contaminated area, the goals of the treatment, and the recovery and monitoring of the soil.
-The treatment of the contaminated site shall include the measures that are necessary for removing, reducing, preventing the dispersal of, or controlling the contaminating substances.
-The decision shall be issued after public notice and announcement of it, as laid down in section 84 on the issuance of an environmental permit decision and section 85 on notification of the decision.
+The treatment of the contaminated area shall include the measures that are necessary for the removal, reduction, containment or control of polluting substances.
+The announcement and notification of the decision shall be given as laid down in section 85.
+(504/2019)